 Learn how easy it is to make clarified butter and how amazing it is to cook with and use in recipes for sauces.

-I believe it is absolutely a foundation necessity to know and put into practice cooking techniques.
-Learning things like how to saute or how to sear a steak are vital to honing your skills as an at-home cook or chef and I definitely recommend regularly using them to keep sharp in the kitchen.
+I believe it is absolutely a foundation necessary to know and put into practice cooking techniques.
+Learning things like how to saute or how to sear a steak are vital to honing your skills as an at-home cook or chef, and I definitely recommend regularly using them to keep sharp in the kitchen.

 Is It the Same as Ghee?